shaijujose308-ux/Neon-Vector-/README.md

 Collect: Gather the pulsing cyan pentagons to restore shields and boost your score significantly.
 Survive: The longer you stay alive, the faster the vectors approach.

+Offline
+Download The  source code.zip  file and extract and run index.html file on chrome (or any local browser)

 Where to play??

 https://shaijujose308-ux.github.io/Neon-Vector-/